-Salisbury Township PWS ID# 3390062 We're very pleased to provide you with this year's Annual Drinking Water Quality Report and the City of Allentown's Annual Report.
+We're very pleased to provide you with this year's Annual Drinking Water Quality Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.

 Salisbury Township currently serves 3,253 customers.
 At this time our water system is a distribution system only.
-The water we provide our customers is obtained from the City of Allentown.
+The water we provide our customers is obtained from County Authority.
+Our goal is to provide you with quality dripking water.
+LCA's raw water sources

+Lehigh County Authority.
 Our goal is to provide you with quality drinking water.
-Allentown's raw water sources include Schantz Spring, Crystal Spring, Little Lehigh Creek and the Lehigh River.
+LCA's raw water sources include Schantz Spring, Crystal Spring, Little Lehigh Creek and the Lehigh River.
 Finished water is produced at the City of Allentown treatment plant

-Highlights of Salisbury's distribution system include approximately 60 miles of water main ranging in diameter from 4 to 12 inches; a Pump Station; a 300,000 gallon storage tank rehabilitated in 1998; a 500,000 gallon Hydropillar rehabilitated in 1993; and an interconnect with Lehigh County Authority was also constructed in 1993 prior to the rehabilitation of our Hydropillar.
+Highlights of Salisbury's distribution system include approximately 60 miles of water main ranging in diameter from 4 to 12 inches; a Pump Station; a 300,000 gallon storage tank rehabilitated in 1998; a 500,000 gallon Hydropillar rehabilitated in 1993; and an interconnect with LCA was also constructed in 1993 prior to the rehabilitation of our Hydropillar.
 It remains as part of our Emergency Response system.

 We are pleased to report that our drinking water meets federal and state requirements.
 If you have any questions about this report or your water utility, please contact John Andreas, Director of Public Works at (610) 797-4000.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled Commissioner's meetings.
-They are held on the second and fourth Thursday of every month at 2900 S. Pike Avenue as noted in the Township Newsletter / Calendar.
+They are held on the second and fourth Thursday of every month at 2900 S. Pike Avenue.

 Salisbury Township routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to December 31st, 2012.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2013.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.

-The City of Allentown has monitored its raw water supply for various constituents.
+LCA has monitored its raw water supply for various constituents.
 Cryptosporidium has been periodically present in the Little Lehigh Creek, but has NEVER been detected in the finished water.
-We believe it is important for you to know that cryptosporidum may cause serious illness in immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders.
+We believe it is important for you to know that cryptosporidum may cause serious illness in immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders.
 These people should seek advice from their health care providers.